wso2-attic/esb-connectors/123contactform/contactform-connector/contactform-connector-1.0.0/README.txt

  6. Compress modified ESB as wso2esb-4.9.0-BETA-SNAPSHOT.zip and copy that zip file into location "{ESB_CONNECTOR_HOME}/repository/".

  7. Make sure that contactform is specified as a module in ESB_Connector_Parent pom.
-   <module>123contactform/contactform-connector/contactform-connector-1.0.0/org.wso2.carbon.connector</module>
+   <module>contactform/contactform-connector/contactform-connector-1.0.0/org.wso2.carbon.connector</module>

  8. Prerequisites for 123ContactForm Connector Integration Testing

-   i)    Navigate to "http://www.123contactform.com/index.php?p=dashboard", create a new form. ii)   Add at least 27 submissions for created form in step 8 i).
+   i)    Navigate to "http://www.123contactform.com/index.php?p=dashboard", create a new form with multiple fields (at least with 2 fields). ii)   Add at least 27 submissions for created form in step 8 i).

  9. Update the 123ContactForm properties file at location "<123CONTACTFORM_CONNECTOR_HOME>/contactform-connector/contactform-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/artifacts/ESB/connector/config" as below.